sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 num_clients_authenticated =     1*2DIGIT                            ;Number of clients authenticated on the port.

 open_authentication_mode  =     "enabled"/"disabled"                ;Indicates if open authentication mode is enabled on the port.

-dead_server_action        =     "none"/"reinitialize"/"authorize"   ;Indicates action to be taken for data clients when all configured
-                                                                     RADIUS servers are marked Dead.

-dead_server_alive_action  =     “none”/"reinitialize"               ;Indicates action to be taken for date clients when one of the
-                                                                     configured RADIUS servers is marked Alive after all were marked Dead.

-dead_server_critical_vlan =      1*4DIGIT                           ;The Critical (data) VLAN Id for the port.Range is 1 - 4093

-dead_server_action_voice  =      “none”/”authorize"                 ;Indicates action to be taken for voice clients when all configured
-                                                                     RADIUS servers are marked Dead.

 ```